When you’re dealing with a big amount of photos, batch editing can speed up your workflow.

 How to Fast Batch Edit With the Synchronisation Option

 One of the most common ways to batch edit photos in Lightroom is with the ‘Synchronise’ option of the ‘Develop’ module.
 This allows you to copy the edits from one image to multiple images instead of just to one as in options 3 and 4.

 Select the image with the edits that you want to copy.

 Then select all the photos in Lightroom you want to copy the edits onto.
 The selection order is important because Lightroom will recognise the first image you’ve selected as the one to copy the edits from.

 I find it handy to select the edited image, hold ‘Shift’ in the keyword and then click on the last photo in the series.

 Press the button ‘Sync’ in the ‘Develop’ module.
 Or go to ‘Settings>Sync’ settings, or use the keyboard shortcut ‘Ctrl+Shift+S’.

 The ‘Synchronise Settings’ windows will open.
 You can then select the settings you want to synchronise.

 Press ‘Synchronise’ and you will see as Lightroom edits all the selected photos.

 If at some moment you moved from the ‘Develop’ module to the Library, you can also ‘Synchronise’ from there.

 Make sure you have the images selected and press the ‘Sync Settings’ button.
 Or right-click with your mouse, select ‘Develop settings> Sync settings’.

 The ‘Sync’ option is a great way to batch edit photos in Lightroom.
 But it has a limitation because the sync tool only synchronises the adjustments that have already been made.
 If you need to do some extra editing, you will need to sync the image again.

 If you want to have the option to update all photos simultaneously as you work on one image, you can use automatic synchronisation.

 In this case, you won’t start by editing the first photo.
 Instead, you need to select all the photos in the series in the ‘Develop’ module.

 Then you check ‘Auto Sync’.
-To visualize this option, you need to turn on the little switch next to the ‘Sync’ button.
+To visualise this option, you need to turn on the little switch next to the ‘Sync’ button.